RealMaximeCaloz/Portfolio/PortfolioPresentation.md

 This software takes into input a folder filled with images (backgrounds for posts), and an array of strings with the text to add to each post.

-This software will crop all the images in bulk down to square size, dim the images to increase constrast with text, and will add 1 string from the array of strings to each image.
+This software will crop all the images in bulk down to square size, dim the images to increase contrast with text, and will add 1 string from the array of strings to each image.

 This effectively generates Instagram posts in bulk extremely quickly with little-to-no effort.